EMDR Therapy

 a trauma focused therapy

-EMDR can be especially helpful when you understand your patterns intellectually but still feel activated, shut down, or pulled into the same cycles.
+EMDR can also be helpful when you understand your patterns and trauma intellectually but still feel activated, shut down, or pulled into the same cycles.
 Sessions are paced carefully and tailored to your unique nervous system.
 I often integrate EMDR with parts work (IFS), attachment-based therapy, and somatic support to create a safe and integrated process.

 EMDR is currently only offered for in person sessions in Charlotte, NC.